shravankale2003/Shravan-kale-codsoft-Internship-Task-4-AdmirationPage/README.md

-# Shravan-kale-codsoft-Internship-Task-4-AdmirationPage
+# Shravan-kale-codsoft-Internship-Task-4-TributePage
 This is the task 4 of the codsoft internship.
-In this task I have created admiration page using html and css.
+In this task I have created Tribute page using html and css.